Assassinations of Jeffrey Brent Ball and Todd Ray Wilson

 Elders Jeffrey Brent Ball and Todd Ray Wilson, two American missionaries of the Church of Jesus Christ of Latter-day Saints (LDS Church) were killed in La Paz, Bolivia on May 24, 1989, by members of the Fuerzas Armadas de Liberación-Zarate Willka terrorist group who associated them and the church they represented with perceived American imperialist activities.
 Later, three Peruvians, Elders Manuel Hidalgo, Cristian Ugarte, and Oscar Zapata were killed in Peru for similar reasons on August 22, 1990, and March 6, 1991.

 Government officials of both the United States and Bolivia employed their resources in bringing the assassins to justice, and the accused assassins suffered deprivations to their persons and families, including the murder of a brother.

 Some assassinations of missionaries are because of anti-Mormon hostility, some are due to political reasons, and some are simply random attacks.
 The LDS Church views slain missionaries as martyrs.
-Their names "will be engraved forever in the history of this Church as those who lived as faithful servants of God and died as martyrs to His eternal work[s]."
+Their names "will be engraved forever in the history of this Church as those who lived as faithful servants of God and died as martyrs to His eternal work."

 The circumstances surrounding the politically motivated assassinations of Ball and Wilson affected people of many different groups.
 As one sister of Wilson expressed over ten years later, "It is something you never forget."